ironcodev/locustjs-base/README.md

 ```

 ## `query(obj: any, path: string): any`
-This function reads a value from an object.
+This function reads a value from an object based on the given `path`.

 ```javascript
 const obj = {